arshadkhan5/Diabetic_Classification_with_Logistic_Regression/README.md

 ## Logistic Regression

-   Logistic Regression is used for Binary Classification. it is the Probabality of categorical dependent variable.
+  \n Logistic Regression is used for Binary Classification.
+  \n it is the Probabality of categorical dependent variable.
    Logistic Function is use in it for Classification.
    Logistic Function is also known as sigmoid or S shaped Function . logistic function = 1 / 1+e power -x .